saysell19/text-to-image-tool-guide/README.md

 - Memory & GPU errors
 - Prompt issues

 The main things that I learned were patience and persistence.
-This was a completely new concept to me, and I had to learn many new things to get it working.
-For much of the process, following the guided videos was enough, but when I ran into issues, I had to research to find the answers I needed.  \
+This was a completely new concept, and I had to learn many new things to get it working.
+Following the guided videos was enough for much of the process, but when I ran into issues, I had to research to find the answers I needed.
-This is becuase everyone's computer is different, and the errors I was getting were specific to my hardware.
-Anyone else trying to do this will likely run into different issues, but the process of finding the answers will be the same.  \
+This is because everyone's computer is different, and the errors I was getting were specific to my hardware.
+Anyone else trying to do this will likely run into different issues, but the process of finding the answers will be the same.

 I learnt that I may need to upgrade my 2070 super card if I want to do this again :P
 The model training process is very GPU intensive, and my 2070 super was not up to the task with the default config settings.
-I had to find methods to reduce the load being put on the GPU.  \
+I had to find methods to reduce the load on the GPU.
 I had to make some changes to the configuration of the web GUI.
-This worked well and was simple to achieve with the help of Reddit and StackOverflow.  \
+This worked well and was simple to achieve with the help of Reddit and StackOverflow.

 I also learnt that the prompt you use to generate the image is very important.
-I had to experiment with different prompts to get the results I wanted.  \
+I had to experiment with different prompts to get the results I wanted.
-Once again I took to the internet to find the answers I needed.
-I found a cheat sheet that was very helpful (linked above), and I also found a few Reddit posts that were very informative too.  \
+Once again, I went to the internet to find my needed answers.
+I found a very helpful cheat sheet (linked above), and I also found a few Reddit posts that were very informative too.

 ## Credits

-**Olivio Sarikas**; Olivio's videos were very helpful, and I would not have been able to get this working without them.  \
+**Olivio Sarikas**; Olivio's videos were very helpful, and I would not have gotten this working without them.  \
-**Automatic1111**; The Automatic1111 team have done a great job with this tool, and I am very grateful for their work.  \
+**Automatic1111**; The Automatic1111 team have done great with this tool, and I am very grateful for their work.  \
 **Huggingface**; The Huggingface community is awesome, and I am very grateful for their work.  \
 **Reddit**; The Reddit community is awesome, and I am very grateful for their work.  \
 **Stackoverflow**; The Stackoverflow community is awesome, and I am very grateful for their work.  \
 **SupaGruen**; The Stable Diffusion Cheat Sheet is awesome, and I am very grateful for their work.  \
 **Myself**; I am awesome, and I am very grateful for my work :P  \

 Check out what I generated in the `output` folder!
-Yes some of them are completly botched, I kept these in for balance!  \
+Yes, some of them are completely botched, I kept these in for balance!  \